New York man arrested for threatening to kill senators supporting Brett Kavanaugh

 Ronald DeRisi of Smithtown, New York, allegedly left more than 10 voicemails for two senators to discourage them from voting to confirm Kavanaugh, according to the U.S. Attorney’s Office for the Eastern District of New York.

-Kavanaugh had a contentious confirmation process after he was publicly accused of sexual misconduct by three women, including California psychology professor Dr. Christine Blasey Ford, who testified he sexually assaulted her at a party when they were both in high school.
+Kavanaugh had a contentious confirmation process after he was publicly accused of sexual misconduct by three women, including Christine Blasey Ford, a California psychology professor who testified he sexually assaulted her at a party when they were both in high school.

 Neither of the senators who received messages was named in the criminal complaint.